 MCPS employees perform services for the Foundation in addition to their full-time positions with the school system.
 Additionally, MCPS has donated the use of certain facilities.
-These donated services and facilities have not been reflected in the financial statements since the services do not require specialized skills, and there is no practical basis to value the use of the facilities.
+These donated services and facilities have not been reflected in the financial statements since the services are clerical in nature and do not require specialized skills and since the value of the facilities used is not material to the financial statements.